-This happened in the case of Kamil meteorite.
+This happened in the case of the Kamil meteorite.
 Although it was as large as a fridge, it smashed the hard sandstone and created a hole large enough to hide a large house in it.

 The hit smashed the meteorite into thousands of pieces.
 Thus far have been found pieces with a total mass of 1,600 kg, the largest is 83 kg heavy.
 Most are located in the Egyptian Geological Museum in Cairo, but some were brought to universities in Pisa and Siena, Italy.

-This iron meteorite has ataxitic structure – e.g. it does not have the amazing Widmanstätten pattern which characteristic for many other iron meteorites.
-The meteorite mass though has inclusions of schreibersite, troilite and daubréelite crystals – all are rare minerals which are found only in meteorites.
+This iron meteorite has ataxitic structure – e.g. it does not have the amazing Widmanstätten pattern which is characteristic of many other iron meteorites.
+The meteorite mass though has inclusions of schreibersite, troilite, and daubréelite crystals – all are rare minerals that are found only in meteorites.

 - L. Folco, M. Di Martino, A. El Barkooky, M. D’Orazio, A. Lethy, S. Urbini, I. Nicolosi, M. Hafez, C. Cordier, M. van Ginneken, A. Zeoli, A.M.
 Radwan, S. El Khrepy, M. El Gabry, M. Gomaa, A.A.
 Barakat, R. Serra and M. El Sharkawi.
 Kamil Crater (Egypt): Ground truth for small-scale meteorite impacts on Earth.
 Geology, January 5, 2011.